Llamaware/gruyere/README.md

 4. **Start Snipping!**: Share your most profound thoughts, or simply post your grocery list.
 It’s all in good fun!

-## Contributing

-We love contributions!
-Here’s how you can help:
-- Add more fake features!
-- Create wildly exaggerated marketing materials.
-- Suggest even cheesier puns!

-Remember: if it’s not ridiculous, it’s not Gruyere.

 ## License

 This project is under the **Absolutely Free, Non-Commercial, and Definitely Not Legal License**.
 Use it, modify it, or ignore it—just don’t take it too seriously!

----

-Thank you for stopping by Gruyere, the pinnacle of pretend web experiences!
-Whether you're here for the snippets, the user profiles, or just the sheer absurdity of it all, we hope you enjoy your time in this imaginary land.
-Bon appétit! 🧀